Riemann zeta function: Reciprocal

 for every complex number s with real part greater than 1.
 There are a number of similar relations involving various well-known multiplicative functions; these are given in the article on the Dirichlet series.

 The Riemann hypothesis is equivalent to the claim that this expression is valid when the real part of s is greater than 1/2.

 Universality

 The critical strip of the Riemann zeta function has the remarkable property of universality.
-This zeta function universality states that there exists some location on the critical strip that approximates any holomorphic function arbitrarily well.
+This zeta function universality states, roughly, that vertical translates of $\zeta(s)$ can uniformly approximate any nonvanishing holomorphic function on suitable compact subsets of the strip $1/2<\operatorname{Re}(s)<1$.
 Since holomorphic functions are very general, this property is quite remarkable.
 The first proof of universality was provided by Sergei Mikhailovitch Voronin in 1975.
 More recent work has included effective versions of Voronin's theorem and extending it to Dirichlet L-functions.